 - Hair loss

 If you are experiencing these signs of zinc deficiency, you may need to increase your nutrient levels to help you experience zinc benefits.
 These signs, however, may also be side effects of other illnesses and a consultation is required to diagnose zinc deficiency.
-Always speak to your GP or other health professional if you think you have a deficiency and before taking supplements.
+Always speak to your GP or another health professional if you think you have a deficiency and before taking supplements.